 The coverage was pretty good on the ceiling I painted.
 The original color was a darker off-white and the paint covered well in two coats, using the stock color Bright White.
 There were a few darker areas in the corners that I had to brush over again a third time, but overall, I give the color coverage four stars.

-I rolled the ceiling with a soft woven roller (3/4-inch nap) from Sherwin Williams and the paint rolled very nicely over the drywall compared to cheaper paints like CHB.
+I rolled the ceiling with a soft woven roller (3/4-inch nap) from Sherwin Williams, and the paint rolled very nicely over the drywall compared to cheaper paints like CHB.
 This paint dries in a completely flat finish, which is my preference for all ceilings outside of the bathroom and kitchen.

-Eminence Vs. Super Paint Flat
+Eminence vs. Super Paint Flat

 Super Paint flat (Sherwin Williams) is also a good product for ceilings, but at $56 per gallon (full retail price), the cost can add up fast if you need to buy several gallons.
 The coverage with Super Paint flat is far better, but at only $34 per gallon, Eminence is a much more affordable paint that still covers well.

-Super Paint also has strong odor, which is one of the reasons I switched to Duration low VOC.
-Eminence smelled bad too when I used it, but the odor goes away after a couple hours.
+Super Paint also has a strong odor, which is one of the reasons I switched to Duration low VOC.
+Eminence smelled bad too when I used it, but the odor goes away after a couple of hours.

 I'll probably start using this paint more often for ceilings.
-I like CHB, but I was impressed how little this paint sprinkled while rolling.
+I like CHB, but I was impressed with how little this paint sprinkled while rolling.

 Is Eminence Worth the Money?